edap/ofxPhyllotaxis/README.md

 The parameters are the same as before, except

-`extrude` it defines how much the elements should be pushed on the `y` axis
+`extrude` defines how much the elements should be pushed on the `y` axis

 ## Apple

-This method is called like this because it remember a bit an apple.
-I did not find any better name, feel free to give me suggestions ;).
+I did not find any better name, feel free to give me suggestions.
 The following picture is taken from "inside the apple".

 ![apple](img/3.png)